Admissions Requirements and Process

 - Three letters of reference (References must be submitted online.)

 - Official GRE scores for general test from ETS.
+(The GRE is optional for students applying to the Fall 2020, Spring 2021, or Fall 2021 semesters.)

 - An Official TOEFL score, for those from countries in which English is not the first language.
 (Please note: The Department of Aerospace Engineering requires all students who are from countries in which English is not the first language to take the TOEFL test.)